Buyers' guide: broadband without line rental

 So what's the deal with no phone line broadband?

 Home broadband without phone line options will still allow you to do everything that you’d normally do with regular home broadband, only no line rental costs are involved.

 Typically, broadband ISPs will throw a Wi-Fi router and other kit in as part of the deal, so check this before you buy, although carrying out a regular comparison of the available options using the table above will give you the best indication of current options that are open to you.

 Unfortunately there don't tend to be special offers offered on these packages.
 Selling people a landline is money for old rope for the providers, so cheap broadband deals without a phone line tend to be quite rare.

 What to do next

-If you find a deal above that fits your needs, simply click 'go' to be taken through to Virgin's official website.
-But do be sure to use the postcode checker before you do - even if you know people locally that have Virgin, there's no guarantee you can get it to your home so it's best to check first to avoid disappointment.
+If you find a deal above that fits your needs, simply click 'go' to be taken through to the provider’s official website.
+But do be sure to use the postcode checker before you do because broadband coverage varies and there's no guarantee you can get a particular service to your home, so it's best to check first to avoid disappointment.

-If you can't get Virgin Media, it's worth taking a look at a wider range of deals on our main broadband comparison page.
+If you can't get Virgin Media or other broadband deals without line rental, it's worth taking a look at a wider range of offer on our main broadband comparison page.
 While you have to pay line rental for a phone you may not use, with broadband deals costing as little as a couple of pounds a month you may find it works out about the same anyway!